1. There is no scientific evidence that gender reassignment has a positive health effect.

-It is also odd that "Standards of Care" states that basic qualifications for psychiatric competence for investigation are also obtained by, for example, "A couple's counsellor" or a nurse.
-No specification of specialty medical psychiatric expertise, University level education in psychology, or experience is provided by "Standards of care".
-This means that according to "Standards of Care", a couple's therapist or a nurse who has passed the basic nurse education exam filter also has the required basic qualifications to do psychiatric investigation also of children and adolescents.
-There are no guidelines fin "Standards of Care" or objective requirements on psychiatric competence that must be set for the investigator's competence.
+SOC-7 presents examples of basic qualifications for psychiatric competence for investigation, e.g. "a couple's counsellor" or a nurse.
+There is no specification of specialty medical psychiatric expertise, University level education in psychology, or experience.
+Thus, according to SOC-7, a couple's therapist or a nurse who has passed the basic nurse education exam has the required basic qualifications to do psychiatric investigation also of children and adolescents.
+There are no directives in SOC-7 or objective requirements on psychiatric competence for the investigator's competence.

 "The American Association of Pediatrics (AAP)" has also written guidelines for the care of gender dysphoria.
 These are written by, in principle, a single person.

 8. Children/ adolescents grow out of the gender incongruence (80 - 90%) while on the other hand ...

 Many studies show that children grow out of sex incongruence during puberty.
-"Activists" have tried to reject these studies, bu the criticisms are very superficial.
+"Activists" have tried to reject these studies, but the criticisms are very superficial.
 Arguments address problems in uncertainties in which children / adolescents are to be regarded as being transgender, e.g. some will turn out to be homosexual but not have identity problems.
 Such ambiguities are always present in the investigation before puberty, but even with very restrictive interpretations the proportion that grow out of gender dysphoria is very high, if not 90% then 70%.